Water Stains on Ceilings: Causes, Removal, and Prevention

 Condensation

-Additional causes of water spots on ceilings
+Additional causes of water stains on ceilings

-Other possible causes of water spots on ceilings include issues with HVAC systems (such as a leaky duct, a cracked drip pan, or clogged drain lines), issues with the foundation of a home (cracks and leaks, especially near the chimney), and improperly installed skylights.
+Other possible causes of water stains on ceilings include issues with HVAC systems (such as a leaky duct, a cracked drip pan, or clogged drain lines), issues with the foundation of a home (cracks and leaks, especially near the chimney), and improperly installed skylights.

-How To Identify the Source of Water Stains
+How To Identify the Source of Water Stains on Ceilings

 • Visually inspect the ceilings: The easiest place to start with visual inspection is the ceiling itself.
 If the water stain exists in a bathroom, kitchen, or high-steam area, this may indicate that condensation is the cause of the stain.